FelipeRamosDev/4hands-api/README.md

 In order to create an endpoint for your API, you'll have to follow two steps: Create the controller file and loaded it into your server declaration.

 #### Create the controller
-In your project create your controller files under `src > controllers`, you can organized whenever you want, but it's recommandable that your folders structure follows the endpoint URL.
+In your project create your controller files under `src > controllers`, you can organized whenever you want, but it's recommanded that your folders structure follows the endpoint URL.

 On the example below I created a new controller under `src > controllers > transfer > deposit.js`.
 Check the cde example below: